rochanehurst/CS490-Project/README.md

 !!
 Put Trello board link and all of our names here + the logo and the project title.
+!! add roxie's email so they can contact if there are questions

 ## Delete once we all have the environment set up